- Boards & Commissions

 NEW ZOOM SAIL Balance Exercise Classes or exercise with us using videos online

 NEW SAIL Fitness Class via Zoom with Derry Fridays at 10–10:45 am.
-Fall session Sept 3 through November 19th.
 Join Derry Tanner, retired nurse and certified personal trainer for Stay Active and Independent for Life (SAIL).
 Strength, balance, and flexibility exercises make you stronger and help you feel better.
 All you need to participate is comfortable clothing, a sturdy chair and light weights if you have them.
-Call or email Amy (781-259-8811/gagneA@Lincolntown.org) to register and sign waiver forms.
+Call or email Amy (781-259-8811/Rettiga@Lincolntown.org) to register and sign waiver forms.
 The Zoom link and password will be sent to you before the class.
-The zoom Sail session cost is 36.00.
+The zoom Sail Winter session cost is $60.00 (20 classes).
+Dec 3 through April 29.

 To get your workout online with Terri Zaborowski, go to: